 Osborn buffing brush

 Osborn ‘nylon bristle’ abrasive buffing brushes are the industry standard.
 These are not a metal bristle cup brush, rather a nylon bristle (filaments), coated with (80) grit so you don’t have to worry about potential rust stains on your walls as the metal bristle style brushes tend to leave.

-Technically, the Osborn nylon bristle buffing brushes are not a peeling or debarking brush, however several Contractors use them to clean up the ‘fuzzys’ after Pressure Washing or Cob or Glass Bead blasting…and many a person has used them to sand the graying area on the sunny side of a faded wall.
+Technically, the Osborn ATB abrasive buffing brushes are not a peeling or debarking brush, whereas, Contractors use them to clean up the ‘fuzzys’ after Pressure Washing or Cob or Glass Bead blasting…and many a person has used them to sand the graying area on the sunny side of a faded wall.

 - Bristles will flare out when in use and can reach in and clean notch areas.

 - Also great for reaching the “lateral” area where one round log sits upon another.